CristoAMH/github-extensions/README.md

 Some tests have been added and I would have continued refactoring ad infinitum but I think it was a good exercise for now and I really had fun doing it.

-Thank you very much for the opportunity Zinklar.
+Thank you very much for the opportunity.

 ## Available Scripts